CX-kkk/AI-Agent-practise/gmail cleanser test/README.md

 python gmail_cleaner.py
 ```

-✅ The first time you run it:
+The first time you run it:
 A browser window will open asking you to log in to your Google account.

-### ✅ How to Fix: Add Yourself as a Test User (OAuth Error Fix)
+### ✅ Fixing "Access blocked" OAuth Error

-You may see a warning: "Access blocked: Gmail Cleaner has not completed the Google verification process."
-Follow these steps:
+If you see the warning "Access blocked: Gmail Cleaner has not completed the Google verification process," add yourself as a test user by following these steps:

 #### 1️⃣ Go to the OAuth Consent Screen Settings